 - Wearing water sandals or water shoes in the pools will protect your feet from any sharp rocks or potential broken glass, and it also makes some of the muddy pool bottoms feel less mucky on your toes.

 - Remember to leave no trace at these amazing natural places, and pack out anything you bring in.
-Even better, you could bring a rubbish bag with you to collect trash leftover from other less respectful visitors (as unfortunately, they do exist)—a nice way to say thanks to nature for allowing us to share these incredible hot pools!
+When visiting the free hot pools around Taupo and Rotorua, we like to bring a rubbish bag to collect trash left over by other less respectful visitors (as unfortunately, they do exist).
+We encourage you to do the same!

 And there you have it—an overview of the best hot springs in Taupo and Rotorua.
 Whether you visit one of these spots or all of them, we hope you have a great time enjoying these natural wonders.